There is so much to do and see in Puerto Rico that can easily overwhelm any traveler visiting the island for the first

 Looking for a relaxed time at the beach?
 Spend time at a resort in Rio Grande?
 Surfing in Rincon?
 Eco-tourism and Outdoor Adventures?
 Diving?
 Sailing?
 Spanish culture and history?
 All this can be done and more.

 Just an hour away, you can find a dry forest, a dwarf forest, or the largest cave system in the western hemisphere, among other natural features.
 If you love exploring caves, Puerto Rico is the place to do it!

 Did you know Puerto Rico is considered the rum capital of the world?
-You know what this means… lots of nights out in a vibrant nightlife!
+You know what this means… lots of nights out to experience a vibrant nightlife!

 Know when to go and what to pack

 The island sits at latitude 18N, so the tropical weather lasts 365 days a year (highs in the 90s, lows in the 70s).
 Awesome, eh?